Behavioral and neural correlates of social hierarchy formation in a sex-changing fish

 Listed in

-Social hierarchies in sex-changing fish determine which fish will change sex, yet little is known about how these hierarchies are formed at the neurobehavioral level.
-Here, we investigate the formation of social hierarchies within groups of the New Zealand spotty wrasse (spotty), integrating both behavioral observations of social activity with neural activation patterns upon social disruption.
-We find that dominance hierarchies form rapidly and linearly based on size, with larger fish displaying more aggressive or dominant behaviors (such as monopolizing the shelter) and smaller fish displaying more submissive behaviors (such as escape behavior).
-Disruption of the social hierarchy induced rapid behavioral changes, particularly in the second-ranked fish, highlighting that second ranked spotty will opportunistically adopt a dominant position in the hierarchy upon removal of the most dominant fish.
-Neural activation patterns reveal that the social decision-making network is deeply involved in the establishment of dominance, with the fish attaining dominance showing significant differences to all other ranked fish.
-This study underscores the complexity of social relationships and their neural underpinnings in the spotty wrasse, providing a foundation for further research into the cellular and molecular mechanisms of socially-controlled sex change.
-Overall, we demonstrate that disruption of social hierarchy triggers rapid changes in behavior and brain regions associated with social decision-making.
+Social hierarchies in sex-changing fish determine which fish will change sex, yet the complexities of hierarchy formation at the neurobehavioral level are still being unraveled.
+Here, we investigate the formation of social hierarchies within groups of New Zealand spotty wrasse, integrating behavioral observations with neural activation patterns upon social disruption.
+We find that dominance hierarchies form linearly based on size, with larger fish displaying more dominant behaviors and smaller fish displaying more submissive behaviors.
+Disruption of the social hierarchy induced rapid behavioral changes, particularly in second-ranked fish, highlighting that second-ranked fish will opportunistically adopt a dominant position.
+Analysis of neural activation patterns reveals that the social decision-making network is deeply involved in the establishment of dominance, with the fish attaining dominance showing significant differences to all other ranked fish.
+Overall, this study underscores the complexity of social relationships and their neural underpinnings in the spotty wrasse, providing a foundation for further research into the cellular and molecular mechanisms of socially-controlled sex change, and demonstrates that disruption of the social hierarchy triggers rapid changes in both behavior and the social decision-making regions of the brain.